DeepBlueRobotics/training/docs/section-4/teleop.md

 ## Teleop

-You can use the `TrainingRobot` project in this repo that you've been using in previous sections as a base for your drivetrain code.
+You can use the `TrainingRobot` repo that you've been using in previous sections as a base for your drivetrain code.
 Let's first code our teleoperated (teleop) mode, where drivers are the ones controlling the robot.

 Requirements for teleop: